MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-telemetry.md

 ### Enable sending telemetry to Application Insights

+> [!IMPORTANT]
-Note: This process requires a restart to the environment and is triggered automatically after step 5 below.
+> This process requires a restart to the environment, which is triggered automatically after step 5.
 Plan to do this during non-working hours to avoid disruptions.

 1. If you don't already have one, get a subscription to [Microsoft Azure](https://azure.microsoft.com).
 2. Create an Application Insights resource in Azure.